cloudbiskuit/notefort/README.md

 ## Terraform
 Infrastructure as Code (IaC) streamlines cloud infrastructure management by automating resource provisioning and configuration through code.
 It ensures consistency, reduces human error, and simplifies version control, making infrastructure changes auditable and repeatable.
 IaC enables faster deployment, scaling, and recovery while supporting collaborative development practices.

-NOTEFORT AWS Infrastructure and EKS cluster are provisioned using Terraform.
+NOTEFORT AWS infrastructure and EKS are provisioned using Terraform modules.

 ## HashiCorp Cloud Vault
 HashiCorp Vault is a powerful tool for securely storing and accessing sensitive data such as API keys, database credentials, and other secrets.
 It provides centralized secret management, access control, and encryption, ensuring that applications can securely retrieve secrets without hardcoding them.